 The balcony is the area of the home that's undoubtedly the most difficult to keep clean.
-Exposed to the elements, as well as the constant dirt and grime associated with a large metropolis such as Singapore, most of the time cleaning feels like an exercise in futility.
+Exposed to the elements, as well as the constant dirt and grime associated with a large metropolis such as Singapore (not to mention the Singapore humidity), most of the time cleaning feels like an exercise in futility.
 However, there are a few tips and tricks that can make your life easier, as well as keep your outdoor space looking its best.

 If you’re waging an unrelenting war on exterior dust, dirt, grime and filth, read on below and pick up a few handy hints to keep your space tidy and ordered.

 Instead of filling your balcony with a range of different and space-limiting planters, consider just one piece of furniture that will let you plant your herbs and greenery upwards.
 This will ensure your area feels more spacious, and can help keep a compact balcony tidy and clean.

 Let's face it, balconies get dirty, are exposed to grime, and can often become dumping grounds for household junk.
 And house cleaning in Singapore is not that much different from house cleaning in other countries – dirt and stuff accumulate, that’s just how it is!

 To keep your space neat, implement a regular cleaning regime, which involves both tidying and cleaning.